vkt1414/kaapana_utility_scripts/docs/installation.rst

 From sources
 ------------

-The sources for kaapana-utility-scripts can be downloaded from the `Github repo`_.
+The sources for kaapana-utility-scripts can be downloaded from the `GitHub repo`_.

 You can either clone the public repository: